 First of all, we can provide a variety of professional tests, including some that are internationally recognized, to accurately and fairly assess a candidate’s skills.
 We will test all skills – listening, speaking, reading and writing – as you require, and furnish you with a detailed report outlining not only that candidate’s level, but also his relative strengths and weakness, with some advice on how can initiate your own improvement and development strategies.

-In accordance with your specific job requirements, we can design and conduct special-skills tests in order to accurately assess whether a candidate possesses the specialized skills required for a particular job.
+In accordance with your specific job requirements, we can design and conduct special-skills tests in order to accurately assess whether a candidate possesses the specialized skills and competencies required for a particular job.
 These could include, for example, a short PowerPoint presentation, a selection of scenarios in which to write an effective email, or telephone speaking tests built around the exact job requirements.